alf-tool/alf-doc/doc/blog/2014-12-12-context-aware-database-viewpoints.md

 * On behalf of a specific user,
 * Expecting results in a particular language (for internationalized data),
 * From a particular area in the world,
-* Targetting a specific audience,
+* Targeting a specific audience,
 * and so on.

-Such context frequenly leads to query parameters and developers then make use of prepared statements:
+Such context frequently leads to query parameters and developers then make use of prepared statements:

 ```sql
 SELECT * FROM suppliers WHERE city = ?